 Columbian Vane MG’s bright and neon colours come together in a striking image of a girl with a red face.
 ALO has two pieces in his usual liminal style.

-Brick Lane is an excellent destination and not just for street art.
+Brick Lane is a fascinating assault on the senses.
 This multi-cultural melting pot has vintage stores, bagel shops, curry houses, art galleries and record stores.
+A popular stop is the Beigel Bake to pick up a New York-style pastrami bagel.

 On your right is “High 5”, a collaboration between Jim Vision and Fanakapan painted in 2019.
 Jim contributed the explosion of colours around the woman, Fanakapan added the helium balloon, a trademark of his work.